 Usability testing & research

 You can’t do user-centred design without engaging users.
 It’s in the name, after all!
-Any business plan, project plan, customer segmentation, or anything really that gets created in the building is a hypothesis.
-The only way to know if it’s real or not is to validate it with customers.
+Any business plan, project plan, customer segmentation, or anything else that gets created in the building is a hypothesis.
+The only way to know if your hypothesis is true or not is to validate it with customers.

 Over the years each member of How Might We has run hundreds of sessions with real customers, ranging from simple interface simulations to being a patient in a hospital.
 We have found the two most effective areas of customer engagement are usability testing and ethnographic research.

-Usability testing is one of the most effective methods of finding user experience issues with an existing piece of software or ensuring that a prototype meets user expectations and is easy to use.
+Usability testing is one of the most effective methods for finding user experience issues with an existing piece of software, or ensuring that a prototype meets user expectations and is easy to use.